jwalton/rust-book-abridged/docs/ch04-ownership.md

    |                    ^^ value borrowed here after move
 ```

-If you're coming from some other language, and you try to just pass values around and hope for the best, you're going to see this error a lot.
+If you're coming from some other language, and you try to just pass values around and hope for the best without understanding ownership, you're going to see this error a lot.

 In this example, we create a variable `s1`, which owns the String.
 In most other languages, when we do `let s2 = s1;`, we'd now have two variables that point to the same underlying object, but not so in Rust.
-In Rust, we _move_ ownership of the value from s1 to s2, so s1 stops being valid and can't be used from that point forwards.
+In Rust, we _move_ ownership of the value from `s1` to `s2`, so `s1` stops being valid and can't be used from that point forwards.
 This is exactly the same as when we returned a variable in the example above.

 If you think about this at the memory level, when we create `s1`, we allocate some memory on the heap.
-When we say `let s2 = s1;`, we're not allocating any new memory on the heap - s1 and s2 would have to point to the same memory.
-When we reach the end of the function, let's say we returned s2 but not s1.
-If s1 and s2 both owned this data, then here s1 would go out of scope so we should drop the underlying String, but s2 points to that same memory so we can't.
+When we say `let s2 = s1;`, we're not creating a second `String` (we didn't call `clone` or `new`).
+If we allowed `s1` to be valid after this point then `s1` and `s2` would have to point to the same memory.
+When we reach the end of the function, let's say we returned `s2` but not `s1`.
+If `s1` and `s2` both owned this data, then here `s1` would go out of scope so we should drop the underlying `String`, but `s2` points to that same memory so we can't.
 Rust's answer to this problem is to never let this happen - only one owner at a time.

 If we wanted to deep-copy the data in the String, we could use the `clone` method to allocate more memory on the heap: